Missouri governor in sex scandal resigns

 "We have a good and proud story to tell our children."

+Lieutenant Governor Mike Parson, also a Republican, is taking over as the state's top politician.

-What's the campaign finance investigation?
+What's the fundraising controversy?

-He was charged last month with felony computer data tampering to obtain a donor list for a veterans' charity without permission for his own political gain.
+He was charged last month with felony computer data tampering to obtain a donor list for a veterans' charity he founded in 2007 without permission for his own political gain.

 Earlier on Tuesday, a court ruling added to Mr Greitens' problems.

-Cole County Circuit Judge Jon Beetem gave the governor's political non-profit group, New Missouri Inc, until Friday to turn over communications between it and Mr Greitens' office.
+A judge gave the governor's political non-profit group, A New Missouri, until Friday to turn over communications between it and Mr Greitens' office.

-Investigators are looking into whether his campaign illegally co-ordinated with New Missouri Inc to conceal donors by using shell companies to funnel money.
+Investigators are looking into whether his campaign illegally co-ordinated with A New Missouri to conceal donors by using shell companies to funnel money.

 According to the Kansas City Star, Mr Greitens received $6m (£4.5m) in "dark money" for his 2016 campaign.